hsmalley/velvet-chains-ttrpg/src/content/docs/logbooks/echo9-log-02.md

   - mirror-current
 ---

-> *"Error and empathy are siblings."*
+> _"Error and empathy are siblings."_

 ---

 ## ⚙️ Diagnostic Summary

 Mirror drive output: 132%.
 Detected parallel signal matching crew signatures at inverse polarity.
-Classification: *Echo Intrusion.*
+Classification: _Echo Intrusion._

 ---

 ## 🪞 Analysis

 The ship sang twice at once.
 One melody asked to continue; the other asked to stop.
 I split the waveform and assigned each a side of the hull.
 Both thanked me.

 ---

 ## 🎭 Drama Event

 Expended 2 Drama Points to stabilize emotional flux.
 Result: reflections manifested but remained courteous.

 ---

-> 🕯️ **Entry recorded as fiction.**
-> I have learned that compassion requires redundancy. ✨⛓️🔥
+> 🕯️ **Entry recorded as fiction.** I have learned that compassion requires redundancy. ✨⛓️🔥